Printers in Department of Zoology and the Biodiversity Research Centre

 Install PaperCut client and printers

 There is some software setup needed.
-To enable relatively simple setup and universal access (wired and wireless networks, Windows, Mac and Linux) we are using a software called PaperCut-MF (for Windows) or PCClient (for Mac) for authentication and accounting.
-Setup is a matter of these steps
+To enable relatively simple setup and universal access (wired and wireless networks, Windows, Mac and Linux) we use a program called PaperCut-MF (for Windows) or PCClient (for Mac) for authentication and accounting.
+Setup is a matter of these steps:

 1. Download PaperCut client for account access and accounting

-2. Download the PaperCut Print Deploy Client to install the printers/copiers
+2. Download the PaperCut Print Deploy Tool client to install the printers/copiers

 Physical access to all printers is trivial except for the 1 printer slick in BRC 125.
 Please email Katie Beall at katie.beall@ubc.ca to have your UBC Card tweaked to open that door.